k8-proxy/aws-jmeter-test-engine/jmeter-icap/instructions/ui-project-overview.md

 It is worth mentioning here that the form field for "icap_server_endpoint" represents all endpoint fields, even for other load types.
 So in the back end, end point fields are sent as "icap_server_endpoint" even if that is not technically the exact endpoint type they represent.

 When a form is submitted, the form's contents are packed into a "FormData" object and sent to the Flask server.
+Most of the utility methods that organize the data received from this form in the back end are in [ui_tasks.py](https://github.com/k8-proxy/aws-jmeter-test-engine/blob/master/jmeter-icap/scripts/ui_tasks.py) while the execution of operations is in [create_stack_dash.py](https://github.com/k8-proxy/aws-jmeter-test-engine/blob/master/jmeter-icap/scripts/create_stack_dash.py)

 ##### setup-form